GitLab Runner: Step 4: Run your first pipeline

 - npm test

 Commit and push your changes.
-GitLab will start a pipeline, and your Stackhero runner will execute the jobs.
-If you added tags when creating the runner, you may want to target them in your jobs like this:
+GitLab triggers a pipeline, and your Stackhero runner executes the jobs.
+If you added tags when creating the runner, you can target them in your jobs like this:

 build: